plasmicapp/plasmic/CONTRIBUTING.md

 NOTE: Be sure to merge the latest from "upstream" before making a pull request!

+## Contributing to the Plasmic Studio platform

+In `platform/` is the code for the Plasmic Studio platform itself.
+This includes all the frontend and backend code for the design tool/visual editor, as well as the backend code for the apps built in Plasmic.

+To get started, please see the [the getting started guide](docs/contributing/platform/00-getting-started.md).

 ## Contributing to `plasmicpkgs` or SDKs

 ### Getting started

 ```
+yarn
 yarn lerna bootstrap  # inter-links all the lerna-managed packages together
 ```